 Changing the Language of the Product Title

-To do so, the first thing you would do is click on them.
+To do so, the first thing you would do is click on that specific product.
 After that, hit Translate Page in the WordPress admin bar.

 This gets you to the main translation screen.
-The first thing you want to do here is using the drop-down menu at the very top left to choose the language you are translating into.
+The first thing you want to do here is, using the drop-down menu at the very top left, choose the language you are translating into.
 This way, you will be able to see the changes on your site instantly.

-When you now hover over the product name, a little icon appears.
+When you now hover over the product name, a little blue icon appears.

 Click it and you will see the original string on the left in the From English box.